1932 24 Hours of Le Mans

 As dawn broke, Cortese/Guidotti were closing on him, but their challenge wilted as they had to make repeated stops to secure loose and broken parts of their car.
 Their delays allowed the remaining Bugatti of Czaykowski / Friderich, now running third seven laps back, to start chasing them down.
 That chase came to an end though after midday, when the Bugatti came to a halt on the track having got down to four laps in arrears.
 This took the pressure off the two Alfa Romeos.

 Meanwhile, behind the race for outright victory was the quest for winning the Biennial Cup.
 The initial six eligible cars from the 1931 race had quickly been whittled down to just three: the 3-litre Talbot, versus the smaller 1.5-litre Aston Martin and 1.1-litre Caban.
 For most of the race, the three cars were running very closely to their designated target distances.
 Just as one would start building a lead over the others it would be stymied by mechanical delays.
 As the main race ran down to a predictable finish, it was only on the Sunday afternoon that the Aston Martin of "Bert" Bertelli / Pat Driscoll got enough reliability to pull out a sufficient gap to claim the Biennial Cup.

 In the end Sommer won by two laps.
 In a remarkable drive he had been at the wheel for over twenty hours, and during the Sunday, the exhaust pipe had broken that left it pumping its noxious fumes into the cockpit.
 His distance covered also won the Index of Performance, going over 20% beyond the designated target.
 Cortese and Guidotti were second in the works Alfa Romeo.
 After many tribulations, the Talbot of Lewis / Rose-Richards had pushed hard enough to finish third, albeit 36 laps behind.
-Fourth was Odette Siko’s privateer Bugatti entry – still the best overall finish by a female driver at Le Mans.
+Fourth was Odette Siko’s privateer Alfa Romeo entry – still the best overall finish by a female driver at Le Mans.